-She rode in the saddle behind Sir tk miles with one stop.
+She rode in the saddle behind Sir tk miles with one stop on the way.

 Since it was her first time astride a horse, the burning brought her to tears.

 Rocking, bumping, clinging to Sir's waistcoat, finally she threw up on it.
 He reined in, then, and lifted her down, letting her rest while he wiped his coat with leaves.
-She accepted his canteen, but the first gulp spewed out along with whatever was left in her stomach.
+She accepted his water pouch, but the first gulp spewed out along with whatever was left in her stomach.